martin-loland-4ss/python_experience/README.md

 **Introduction**

 In the data folder you will find a file *dataset_2.csv*.
 This file contains results gathered from simulations.
 The first column is pressure, the second column is the standard deviation of a stress series at a hot spot.
-The last column is the calulated damage at this hotspot for this stress series.
+The last column is the calculated damage at this hotspot for this stress series.

 **Objective**